uwescience/myria-web/README.md

 # Changing the Myria Hostname

-To change the Myria instance from the default (vega), modify appengine/myria_web_pain.py, changing the hostname and port variables.
+To change the Myria instance from the default (vega), modify appengine/myria_web_main.py, changing the hostname and port variables.
 Changes will reflect automatically in the GAE application at localhost:8080.

+# Which branch to be on

+There are two notable branches in the myria-web repository: *master* and *production*.
+* `master` is the latest development code
+* `production` is the code currently running the web interface on <https://demo.myria.cs.washington.edu>

+Depending on your goals (modifying latest myria-web vs running a stable version of the interface), you may wish to switch to the `production` branch.

 # Updating the code